GiyoMoon/EVE/README.md

 ![Example](./assets/example.png)
 ## Configuration
-To run Eve, you need to set up a few environment variables:
+To run EVE, you need to set up a few environment variables:

 - `DISCORD_TOKEN`: The token of you Discord bot
 - `CONSOLE_CHANNEL_ID`: The the ID of the Discord channel which should be used as the console.
 EVE will pass every output from the server into this channel
 - `SERVER_JAR_PATH`: Path to the server executable.
 E.g. `/srv/server/server.jar`
 - `SERVER_MEMORY`: Memory in megabytes to assign to the minecraft server.
 E.g `6144`
-- `MAX_PLAYERS`: Max players of your minecraft server.
-(This is only used for the bot presence)
+- `MAX_PLAYERS`: (Optional) Max players of your minecraft server.
+This is only used for the bot presence and if not provided, it won't show the player count there.
 - `JVM_FLAGS`: (Optional) Additional jvm flags to pass to the server instance
 - `RUST_LOG`: (Optional) Rust log level (Does not affect the server output).
 Set it to `info` to recieve all information or to `warn` if you just want to receive warnings/errors.